casanovalx/better-control/README.md

 ```

 # Compatability 📄
-I have only tested this on Arch Linux with Hyprland so testers are welcome to test it out and share their review in discussions/issues.
+I have only tested this on Arch Linux with Hyprland & Gnome so testers are welcome to test it out and share their review in discussions/issues.
 This should work on all distros (if u tested it pls leave a comment for any issues)

 Probably will work on the stuff below
 | **Category**         | **Requirements**                                                                 |